yomguy/DeeFuzzer/README.rst

 =======

-This software is released under the terms of the CeCILL license (GPLv2 compatible). as described in the file LICENSE in the source directory or online https://github.com/yomguy/DeeFuzzer/blob/master/License.txt
+This software is released under the terms of the CeCILL license (GPLv2 compatible). as described in the file LICENSE.txt in the source directory or online https://github.com/yomguy/DeeFuzzer/blob/master/LICENSE.txt

 Aknowledgements
 ===============